 Each funded scholar will receive free full meeting registration to the Annual Meeting, excluding Short Courses and any additional offerings, and reimbursement for travel expenses (including hotel stay at the conference hotel and meals), up to $2,000.00.
-All applicants early in their career are welcome!

 Decisions will be based on review of each application by the CSE Membership Committee.
 Applicants who thoroughly and clearly address all questions will be scored higher than those who do not.
 Clarity of expression and perceived enthusiasm will reflect positively on the candidate.
 Applicants with specific goals on how attending the CSE annual meeting will impact their professional growth will be scored higher than those with vague ideas.

-2018 CSE Scholarship Recipients
+2019 CSE Scholarship Recipients Announced